 The United States Department of Agriculture can help you with all the details and info concerning traveling with your animal to or from a foreign country.

 Service dogs can be any kind of dog breed.
-Public places or landlords are not allowed to forbid a person to come in simply because a specific breed.
-They may ask to leave the place if the animal is trained poorly, aggressive, and is a threat to other people’s health and safety.
+Public places or landlords are not allowed to forbid a person to come in simply because of a specific breed.
+They may ask to leave the place if the animal is trained poorly, is aggressive, and is a threat to other people’s health and safety.
 However, they have no right to kick you away just because they are personally scared or do not like your dog.

 A Registered Emotional Support Animal (ESA) is an animal that provides support to an individual that is suffering from anxiety, depression, fears/phobias, or relationship issues.